davidjmc/middleware-extendify/README.md

 > MEx is an an acronym for `Middleware Extendify`, where `Extendify` is formed by blending the words `extend` and `modify`.

-# AMoT - Adaptive Middleware of Things
-Adaptive Middleware of Things

 ## Table of Contents

 - [Installation](#installation)